hermangroup/kawpow-stratum-pool/README.md

 This is a work in progress, functional but not yet ready for production use.
-It is intended as a reference for implementation of Ravencoin's upcoming Kawpow proof-of-work algorithm.
+It is intended as a reference for implementation of Ravencoin's Kawpow proof-of-work algorithm.